 I’ve also known all along that something wasn’t just right.
 I’ve gained a lot of my knowledge thru reading Indigenous Literature, going to ceremonies and listening to the Elders.

 I’ve talked a lot by fires, at kitchen tables, and sometimes in the basements where we hold our programming in the cities.
 I’ve followed your stories online.
 I’ve been inspired by the Land, by your voice, by your resistances, and most of by your open hand, acceptances, and recognition that the time is now, to be fearless, to think beyond, and to truly advocate for our children’s learning.
-I’ve tried to find answers, to the huge disappointments, and I have chose reconciliation and strength to build a better life.
+I’ve tried to find answers, to the huge disappointments, and I have chose reconciliation and strength to build a better life, through knowledge building.

 Land Connection & Sovereignty